 Like Nmap, the tool is incredibly detailed and flexible allowing security professionals to scan devices for ports in a number of different and unique ways.
 One of the reasons for Unicornscan’s popularity is its use of unconventional network discovery methods that can discover details missed by other tools when scanning remote systems and services.

-Although there is no GUI for Unicronscan, I find the syntax to be simple to use, even easier than Nmap in some cases.
+Although there is no GUI for Unicronscan, we find the syntax to be simple to use, even easier than Nmap in some cases.
 One of the easiest ways to get access to Unicornscan is to get it from a free Kali Linux distribution.
 Alternatively, you can install it on other forms of Linux as well.

 8. Pentest-Tools